apollox-finance/broker-web-sdk/README.md

 ### Step3.Deploy

-Deploy the index.html to AWS sever under your domain and make sure your domain is already in the whitelist.
+Deploy the index.html to AWS sever under your domain.

 Now, you can visit trading page.